 Persons with Disabilities

 The law requires the government to educate and train persons with physical, mental, visual, auditory, and cerebral motor disabilities; hire them or help them find jobs; design houses and public facilities for wheelchair access; and adapt machines, tools, and work spaces for access and use by persons with disabilities as well as to provide them access to the judicial system.
 The law prohibits acts of violence against persons with disabilities and the abandonment of such persons, but there were no reports the government enforced these laws.
+The 2016 constitution contains provisions in favor of persons with disabilities, but these laws were not effectively enforced.
+Vision- and hearing-impaired persons were also discriminated against in civic participation, since political campaigns did not include materials for them, either in braille or sign language.
+An NGO reported bringing this to the attention of the CEI, but to no avail.

 Persons with disabilities reportedly encountered serious discrimination in employment and education.
 While the government reserved 800 civil service jobs for persons with disabilities, government employers sometimes refused to employ such persons.
 Prisons and detention centers provided no accommodations for persons with disabilities.